Eric Schweig

-Eric Schweig (born Ray Dean Thrasher; 19 June 1967) is an Indigenous Canadian actor best known for his role as Chingachgook's son Uncas in The Last of the Mohicans (1992).
+Eric Schweig (born Ray Dean Thrasher; 19 June 1967) is a Canadian Inuvialuk actor best known for his role as Chingachgook's son Uncas in The Last of the Mohicans (1992).

 Early life

 Schweig was born in Inuvik, Northwest Territories.
-He is of mixed race (Inuvialuk, Chippewa-Dene and German).
+He is of mixed race (Inuit, Portuguese, German, and Senegalese).
 He is the oldest of seven children, who were all adopted out as part of the Canadian government's failed attempt at forcing Inuit and First Nations children to assimilate into white society.
 Schweig's biological mother died of alcoholism in 1989.
 He never met her.
 "She didn’t drink a drop of alcohol until we were taken away," says Schweig.
 "We were part of the whole assimilation program—forcibly taken away, although my adoptive parents told me I wasn't."
+His maternal uncle is musician Willie Thrasher.
 Schweig was adopted at six months of age by an English-speaking German-French family.
 He spent his childhood in Inuvik until he was six, when his family moved to Bermuda.
-They later moved back to Canada.
+They moved back to Canada after a year.

-"I eventually grew tired of living in a prison without walls and ran away when I was 16.
+He described his adoptive parents as having discouraged him from connecting with his Inuit heritage.
+Schweig said, "I eventually grew tired of living in a prison without walls and ran away when I was 16.
 What transpired between then and now has been a roller coaster of alcohol, drugs, violence, failed relationships, despair and confusion.
 Who am I?
 Where do I come from?
 Where is my family?
 Where do I belong?
 When life's mystery has been shattered by strangers watching over you, a lot of these questions are lost."

-Schweig ran away to Toronto, Ontario, where he supported himself by framing houses.
+After running away, he experienced homelessness and supported himself by framing houses.
 In 1985, he was part of the cast of The Cradle Will Fall, an experimental adaptation of Frank Wedekind's Spring Awakening produced by Theatre of Change at the Actor's Lab; this was his first experience as an actor.
-In 1987, at twenty years old, he was approached by a producer who suggested he audition for a role in the movie called The Shaman's Source (1990).
-With little formal education or experience he won the role.
+He was later approached by a producer who suggested he audition for a role in the movie called The Shaman's Source (1990).
 The film launched his career in the film industry.